 Project Objectives

-The COVID-19 pandemic is rapidly emerging as a housing emergency, as renters experiencing unemployment or income loss are increasingly unable to meet their rental payment obligations.
-In response, moratoriums on rental payments, as well as on private or social sector rental evictions, have been proposed or enacted around the world, including in the U.S., Europe, and Australia.
-In the United States, congress has enacted the Coronavirus Aid, Relief, and Economic Security Act, which places a temporary moratorium on eviction filings for residential properties financed by federally supported mortgage loans.
-At the state level, local governments have adopted prohibitions on evictions of residents who have been affected by fallout of the coronavirus pandemic.
-Yet, despite the emergent crisis and governmental efforts to support landlords and tenants, so far, there is little high-quality data on landlords’ and tenants’ responses to this financial shock and the resultant regulations.
-The proposed research will study these questions through a nationally representative survey of residential tenants and landlords in the United States.
-The study will test the roles that legal protections, contractual provisions, and social connections play in shaping post-contract negotiations of rental agreements between landlords and tenants.
-It will explore the nature and scope of communications between landlords and renters, their awareness of the legal protections afforded to them, and their on-the-ground agreements and solutions.
-In particular, the survey will explore whether tenants and landlords are able to reach voluntary repayment agreements (without recourse to legal means), and what types of agreements are reached.
+The COVID-19 pandemic is rapidly evolving into a housing crisis, as renters experiencing unemployment or income loss are increasingly unable to meet their rental payment obligations.
+In response, moratoriums on rental payments, as well as on private or social sector rental evictions, have been proposed or enacted around the world, including in the United States, Europe, and Australia.
+In the United States, Congress has passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which places a temporary moratorium on eviction filings for residential properties financed by federally supported mortgage loans.
+At the state level, governments have adopted prohibitions against evictions of residents who have suffered economic repercussions from the coronavirus pandemic.
+Yet, despite the emergent crisis and numerous governmental efforts to assist landlords and tenants, to date, there is little high-quality data on landlords’ and tenants’ responses to the pandemic-induced financial shock and the resultant regulations.
+This study will test the roles that legal protections, contractual provisions, and social connections play in shaping post-contract negotiations of rental agreements between landlords and tenants, using a nationally representative survey of residential tenants and landlords in the United States.
+It will explore the nature and scope of communications between landlords and renters, their awareness of the legal protections accorded to them, and their on-the-ground agreements and solutions.
+In particular, the survey will explore whether tenants and landlords are able to reach voluntary repayment agreements without recourse to legal channels, and, if so, what types of agreements are reached.
 For example, are landlords willing to defer, reduce, or freeze rental payments?
-Do they demand a longer lease term in return for rent relief?
-The study will also test whether tenants with longer tenure in the apartment or whose lease contracts include provisions that effectively provide for damages for non-payment of rent are less likely to default or breach the agreement.
-The short-term objective of this study is to support rapid policy making.
-The longer-term goal is to bring an empirical perspective to the reforms taking place in the rental housing market amid financial crises.
+Do they demand longer lease terms in return for rent relief?
+The study will also examine whether tenants with longer tenure in apartments or whose lease contracts include provisions that effectively provide for damages for non-payment of rent are less likely to default or breach their agreements.
+The short-term objective of this study is to serve as a basis for immediate policy making.
+The longer-term goal is to provide an empirical context for reforms carried out in the rental housing market during periods of financial crisis.

 Methodology

-The study will consist of a series of nationally representative surveys of U.S. residential tenants and landlords, recruited through online crowdsourcing platforms.
-The survey will focus on participants’ rental housing experiences amid the pandemic.
-The study will test the following questions: (1) Whether, how, and to what extent, tenants and landlords communicate about pandemic-related issues (e.g., job loss and difficulty paying rent); (2) Whether, and to what extent, landlords consider, and tenants are concerned about, the possibility of eviction due to pandemic-related reasons; (3) Whether, and to what extent, tenants and landlords are aware of the legal protections available to them (e.g., the prohibition on evictions for unpaid rent due to COVID-19) and of financial assistance programs aimed at stabilizing the residential rental market; (4) Whether, and to what extent, tenants and landlords negotiate the terms of their rental agreements in the shadow of the pandemic; and (5) what factors influence and shape these negotiations and the resultant contractual outcomes.
-In this context, the study will test three main factors: the contractual provisions, the parties’ awareness of their legal rights and remedies, and the strength of their informal relationships.
-The study will also test whether tenants’ and landlords’ demographics are associated with their negotiations and outcomes.
+The study will consist of a series of nationally representative surveys of U.S. residential tenants and landlords recruited through online crowdsourcing platforms.
+The survey will focus on participants’ rental housing experiences during the pandemic.
+The study will test the following questions: (1) Whether, how, and to what extent, tenants and landlords communicate about pandemic-related issues (e.g., job loss and difficulty paying rent); (2) Whether, and to what extent, landlords consider, and tenants are concerned about, the possibility of eviction due to pandemic-related reasons; (3) Whether, and to what extent, tenants and landlords are aware of the legal protections available to them (e.g., the prohibition against evictions for unpaid rent due to COVID-19) and of the financial assistance programs aimed at stabilizing the residential rental market; (4) Whether, and to what extent, tenants and landlords negotiate the terms of their rental agreements in the wake of the pandemic; and (5) What factors influence and shape these negotiations and the resultant contractual outcomes, with a focus on the three main factors of: the contractual provisions: the parties’ awareness of their legal rights and remedies; and the strength of their informal relationships.
+The study will also examine if there is any correlation between tenants’ and landlords’ demographics and their negotiations and outcomes.

 Data